Augustus FitzGeorge: Later life

 FitzGeorge was also engaged in several business pursuits.
 He served as the executive chairman of the Cobalt Townsite Silver Mining Company of Canada, which had a silver mine in Cobalt, Ontario, during the Cobalt silver rush.
 By the company's first annual meeting in December 1907, its mine had already shipped 117 t of ore carrying 40,000 oz of silver.
 He also served as the chairman for the Casey Cobalt Mining Company.

 In November 1913, the brothers were named as godparents (along with their cousin Queen Mary) to their great-nephew Victor FitzGeorge-Balfour, and attended his christening at Savoy Chapel.
 FitzGeorge-Balfour was the son of FitzGeorge's niece, Mabel Iris FitzGeorge and her husband Robert Shekelton Balfour.

 On 1 February 1924, FitzGeorge sustained injuries in a vehicle accident in Kingston Hill while being driven in a taxicab.
-The accident occurred after the driver became ill and lost control of the vehicle, causing it to turn over onto a sidewalk.
+The accident occurred after the driver became ill and lost control of the vehicle, causing it to turn over onto a pavement.
 FitzGeorge was wounded by broken glass in the accident.

 By 1933, FitzGeorge served as the president of the National Health League, an organization that claimed a membership of approximately 2,000 British physicians.
 The league was organised after ten years of planning, and in July 1933, it took issue publicly with the British Medical Association and with germ theory as the sole cause of disease.
 The National Health League contended that environmental factors also played a role in illness, emphasised the importance of preventive healthcare and accused the British medical establishment of operating for profit.
 At a meeting of health experts, FitzGeorge claimed that the British Army rejected 75 per cent of recruits for having preventable medical conditions.